Everkers/FigmaAssetsPortal/README.md

 Now you can start developing by pressing `Ctrl + F5` or through the commands palette by using`Ctrl + Shift + P` shortcut and chosing `Start Debugging`.

-> Tip: You don't have to restat the project to see new changes, you can do so just by closing the webview tab and reopen it.
+> Tip: You don't have to restart the project to see new changes, you can do so just by closing the webview tab and reopen it.

 ## Changelog